isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 For the on-arrival COVID-19 test, employers will need to book and pay for them.

 #### 3. Is my employee required to take a Serology test in Singapore?
-How so I arrange for the test and am I also required to pay for this?
+How do I arrange for the test and am I also required to pay for this?

 The following groups of workers with travel history to <a href="https://go.gov.sg/responsibilities-submitters-pass-holders">Category III or IV countries/regions</a> in the last 14 days (excluding transits) before their arrival, are required to take a Serology test in Singapore.